kouky/iOS-SpriteKit-Pong/README.md

 The problem with the approach above is two fold.

-Firstly embedding all the logic in the scene's contact delegate method will result in a long unreadable delegate method  as the number of nodes in the simulation increases.
+Firstly embedding all the logic in the scene's contact delegate method will result in a long unreadable method as the number of nodes in the simulation increases.
 Farming this work out to contact handlers would be much better.

 Secondly the code required to handle the outcome of each contact, needs to be written in or referenced twice.
 This could be addressed by by combining the double up with an OR operation, not that great for legibility.